It’s estimated over 40% of small business owners don’t know what Making Tax Digital means. So I have put together this blog to:

 - Give you enough information to make an informed decision on how you carry out your bookkeeping & tax calculations now and once Making Tax Digital is officially rolled out.

-What is Making Tax Digital
+What does Making Tax Digital mean

 Making Tax Digital is one of the biggest ever shakes ups to affect the UK Tax System and it affects everyone who pays tax in someway, from Limited Companies to individuals on PAYE.

-Making Tax Digital promises to make it easier for the self employed to stay on top of their taxes and signals the end of the annual tax return due by 31 January each year.
+Making Tax Digital promises to make it easier for individuals and business owners to help them to stay on top of their taxes.
+It also signals the end of the annual self assessment tax return form due by 31 January each year.

 Why is Making Tax Digital Happening